To the person who told my friend “I thought Vietnam is a war, not a country” — this piece is for you.

 I’m not minimizing, diminishing or imploring a mass “Move On!” from the Vietnam that Hollywood has been showing you.
 The history that marked us and is then dramatized into the greatest hits — it is just too storied and too iconized to eventually fade like most memories; most times the accounts are too personal to never be out of reach if cued.
 This history was intense enough for Vietnam to fly two different banners, one golden star-on-red and one three red stripes-on-yellow, with each banner flying on a different continent.
 I’m aware of and respect this notion.

-My mother was 2 years old.
+My mother was 2 years old at the time.
 Yet, she and all her sisters, my Dì, can remember everything with today’s clarity.
-My fifth Dì also recalled, and this was the prompt for the run, that Ben Tre was heavily bombed, so much so the family’s multi-generational pharmacy at the market and the house were gone.
+My fifth Dì also recalled, and this was the prompt for the run, that Ben Tre was heavily bombed, so much so the family’s multi-generation pharmacy at the market and the house were gone.
 Even if a misquote — the popularized “destroy to save” line in AP journalist Peter Arnett’s dispatch of the Battle of Ben Tre — the gutting nature within the words is applicable to these scenarios.

 But none of these women, despite their strong recall of the images of the past, choose to keep living in them.
 What they have now are sharable nuggets of “Do you remember…?” to each other or “Did you know that…?” to the children.
 The prerequisite is to ask them nicely.
 How’s that as proof of change?